Commercial insurance options

-It’s required that you carry uninsured motorist (UM) and underinsured motorist (UIM) coverage to help pay for your medical expenses if you’re injured by someone who doesn’t have insurance, whose liability limits are less than your UM/UIM limits, or a hit-and-run driver.
+The state also requires you to carry uninsured motorist (UM) and underinsured motorist (UIM) coverage to help pay for your medical expenses if you’re injured by someone who doesn’t have insurance or whose liability limits are less than your UM/UIM limits.
+It can also help in cases with a hit-and-run driver.

 It’s important that you select limits that are best for your business in addition to what’s legally required by the state.
 You could be financially responsible for a claim if you choose not to carry enough commercial auto coverage for your level of risk.

 We’re the #1 commercial auto insurer* in the country, insuring over 1.6 million commercial vehicles.
 Here’s a few of the many reasons small business owners trust us:

 We understand you might need help outside of regular business hours, whether you need to adjust your coverages, request an insurance certificate or pay a bill.

 Our in-house adjusters specialize in handling commercial auto claims to help you get back on the road fast after an accident.